luacm/terminal-into/README.md

  * Be careful with rm!
 There is really no way to undo the delete.

-To copy or delete a folder call the command with the -R argument: ``` rm -R folder_to_delete ```
+To copy or delete a folder call the command with the -R argument: ``` rm -R folder_to_delete ``` Since these commands are pretty self-explanatory, I won't waste time explaining what deleting a folder means.
+Instead, I encourage you to try them out!

 ## More

 When learning how to use the shell there is a temptation to memorize as many commands as possible; however, a far more effective and efficient learning strategy is to use the shell daily.
-There are still many programs which are most easily used through the shell such as git, package management (such as apt-get or homebrew), and text editing (vim, emacs, or nano).
+There are still many programs which are most easily used through the shell such as [git](http://git-scm.com/), package managers (such as [apt-get](http://www.apt-get.org/) or [homebrew](http://brew.sh/)), and text editors ([vim](http://www.vim.org/)).

 When you do need a reference try the command ``` man <command> ``` which will give you a much more detailed description of how to use shell commands than what is written here.